After Factory Reset, I only Have 1.96GB

 mkexfatfs 1.2.3 Creating... done.
 Flushing... done.

-#9 Updated by A. S. almost 2 years ago
+#9 Updated by A. S. about 2 years ago

 Wolfgang, I did what you suggested using the ADB method and it worked.
 Many thanks!